Medom5/car-booking-system/README.md

     ```

 ## Testing
+- **Mockito** was used for mocking dependencies, allowing for isolated unit tests that focus on individual components of the system without needing real dependencies like databases or external services.

-To run the unit tests, use the following Maven command:
+- To run the unit tests, use the following Maven command:

 ```bash
 mvn test